cheshire-cat-ai/docs/mkdocs/production/administrators/docker-compose.md

 ## Cat + Ollama

-The cat is agnostic, meaning You can attach your preferred llm and embedder model/provider.
+The Cat is model agnostic, meaning you can attach your preferred LLM and embedder model/provider.
 The Cat supports the most used ones, but you can increase the number of models/providers by [plugins](../../plugins/hooks.md/#__tabbed_1_5), here is a list of the main ones:

 1. OpenAI and Azure OpenAI
 2. Cohere
-3. Ollama (LLM model only)
+3. Ollama
 4. HuggingFace TextInference API (LLM model only)
 5. Google Gemini
 6. Qdrant FastEmbed (Embedder model only)
 7. (custom via plugin)

-If you want a setup Cat + Ollama, here an example `compose.yml`:
+Let's see a full local setup for Cat + Ollama.
+To make this work properly, be sure your docker engine can see the GPU via [NVIDIA docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).

+As an alternative you can install Ollama directly on your machine and making the Cat aware of it in the Ollama LLM settings, inserting your local network IP or using `host.docker.internal`.

+Example `compose.yml`:

 ```yaml
 services:

   cheshire-cat-core:
     image: ghcr.io/cheshire-cat-ai/core:latest
     container_name: cheshire_cat_core